All Episodes

 The air traffic controller strike was a failure because they could not prevent the FAA from hiring other workers in their place.

-So the so but the power of unions to prevent the employer from hiring other workers in their place, it comes from government.
+But the power of unions to prevent the employer from hiring other workers in their place, it comes from government.

 Right.

-And so I think now don't get me wrong.
+And so I think, now, don't get me wrong.

-No, no, don't get me wrong.
+Don't get me wrong.

-I'm not anti union because I believe in freedom of association.
+I'm not anti-union because I believe in freedom of association.

-But then it seemed to me that unions became self-serving and it was more important to be in a union than to work somewhere, or you had to be like uh an electrician's union.
+But then it seemed to me that unions became self-serving and it was more important to be in a union than to work somewhere, or you had to be like an electrician's union.

-You had to be union.
+You had to be unionized.

 Well, that's right.